Site icon Our Breathing Planet

 Horn Shark Physical Description

 Although the amazing Horn Shark certainly impresses those who encounter it, it doesn’t do so due to sheer size.
 That’s because this particular animal ranks as moderately small for its kind.
-It nonetheless possesses its own share of impressive physical characteristics.
+The marvel nonetheless possesses its own fair share of impressive physical characteristics.

-This fascinating creature, like most of its kindred, manifests a small degree of the physiological characteristic of sexual dimorphism.
+This fascinating creature, like most of its many kindred around the world, manifests a small degree of the physiological characteristic of sexual dimorphism.
 In its case, again following the typical pattern of its genus, this manifests in terms of a difference in size, though this remains small.

-More specifically, the females generally attain a slightly greater length than their male counterparts.
-The females further reach an average length of about 3.3 ft (1 m).
+More specifically, the females of the amazing species generally attain a slightly greater length than their male counterparts.
+This gender further reaches an average length equaling about 3.3 ft (1 m).
 Exceptional specimens do occur, however, sometimes measuring as much as 3.9 ft (1.2 m).

-Forming a variety of what’s known as a bullhead shark, the animal has a short, relatively wide head.
+Forming a variety of fish that’s generally known as a bullhead shark, the intriguing animal has a short, comparatively wide head.
 It also displays a blunt snout, with pronounced ridges over its eyes.
 The mouth develops as small and somewhat curved, with strong furrows appearing at the corners.

 Intriguingly, the body of the Horn Shark most commonly has a strongly cylindrical form to it.
-This body further displays two high dorsal fins, with strong, sharp spines.
+This body further displays two high, prominent dorsal fins, possessing strong, sharp spines.
 Color further varies significantly between individuals, though some patterns naturally predominate.

-These typically consist of yellowish on the bottom, and shades of brown or gray otherwise.
+These typically consist of yellowish on the underside of the body, and varying shades of brown or gray otherwise.
 Numerous small dark spots also dot the body at random.
 These markings, however, often disappear as it ages.
 Yet another small patch of dark spots appears below both of its eyes.

 Horn Shark Distribution, Habitat, and Ecology

-Regrettably, the fabulous Horn Shark inhabits a comparatively restricted portion of the oceans of the world.
-That’s due to the fact that it only appears in a small portion of the eastern Pacific Ocean.
+Regrettably, the fabulous Horn Shark inhabits a comparatively restricted portion of the marine regions of the surface of the world.
+That’s due to the fact that the animal only appears in a small portion of the eastern Pacific.
 That’s the continental shelf, off the east coast of North America.

-Even there, though, this marvel only lives in a limited range, to the knowledge of researchers.
+Even there, though, this marvel only lives within an extremely limited range, to the knowledge of researchers.
 The bullhead shark appears to live in a range that begins off the coast of California, in the United States.
 From there, this further extends to the Gulf of California, in Mexico.

-As a general rule, the species lives in extremely shallow waters in its range.
-Throughout most of the year, it typically appears ata depths ranging from 6.6 – 36.1 ft (2 – 11 m).
-During the winter months, however, the anaimal migrates to depths greater than 98 ft (30 m).
+As a general rule, the species lives in very shallow waters in its native range.
+Throughout most of the year, it typically appears at depths ranging from between 6.6 – 36.1 ft (2 – 11 m).
+During the winter months, however, the animal migrates to depths measuring greater than 98 ft (30 m).

-It most frequently makes its home in regions of either algae beds or complex rocky reefs.
-Some specimens, though, have been spotted in caves, at depths of up to 660 ft (200 m) in winter.
+It most frequently makes its home in areas comprised of either algae beds or complex rocky reefs.
+Some specimens, though, have also been spotted in caves, at depths of up to 660 ft (200 m) in winter.
 It also often makes use of moderately large pits dug out by various species of ray.

-Individuals of this remarkable species further remain strongly benthic in nature.
-As a result of this trait, most specimens rarely move more than 6.6 ft (2 m) from the ocean floor.
+Individuals of this remarkable species further evolved as strongly benthic in nature.
+As a result of this natural trait, most specimens rarely move more than 6.6 ft (2 m) from the ocean floor.
 Interestingly, as a general principle, individuals migrate to shallower waters as they age.

 Species Sharing Its Range